PascalS86/Docs/dotnetcore CLI Template/CreateACLITemplate.md

 * **name** is the displayname
 * **shortName** is the name, used in the dotnet cli

-## STEP 2: Pack your template as a nuget package
+## STEP 2: publish your template
+Well, usually you can do this with nuget.
+To do this, you can make use of the dotnet cli.
-With the dotnet cli, it's quite easy to pack your template.
+It's quite easy to pack your template.
 You can pack it with the command
 ```
 dotnet pack